nergalex/f5-cas-logstream/README.rst

 Logstream
 ###############
-- clone this github repository and set ``declaration.json`` with your values
+Clone this github repository and set ``declaration.json`` with your values

 .. code:: json